Soyweiser/CDDA-Wiki-Scripts/README.md

 Configure pywikibot:
-Copy the pywikibot_config\cddawiki_family.py to [location of pywikibotinstall]\pywikibot\families In the [location of pywikibotinstall] run 'python .\pwb.py generate_user_files' setup your userfiles, and the account used by the bot to connect to the wiki.
+Copy the pywikibot_config\cddawiki_family.py to [location of pywikibotinstall]\pywikibot\families

+In the [location of pywikibotinstall] run `python .\pwb.py generate_user_files` setup your userfiles, and the account used by the bot to connect to the wiki.

 # Documentation of scripts